 ANYTHING AND EVERYTHING CAN GO IN VINEGAR

-We think pickles don’t get the credit they deserve.
-They are often relegated to a supporting role: as an afterthought during cocktail hour, in a small bowl passed around the table during Sunday supper, or casually layered in a sandwich for lunch.
+Pickles don’t get the credit they deserve.
+They are often relegated to a supporting role: an afterthought during cocktail hour, in a small bowl passed around the table during Sunday supper, casually layered in a sandwich for lunch.
 With their sharp taste and crisp texture, why are they not the star of the dish?

-Perhaps it’s because the vinegar taste is so distinctive that it should be appreciated in moderation.
-Rather than thinking of the pickle as second tier, we should think of it as a different type of headliner; one that can be made at home with selective spices and a unique blend of flavors.
-Forget buying pickles at the grocery store.
-With so many easy recipes and tricks, pickles can truly shine when made at home.
+Rather than thinking of the pickle as second tier, consider it a different type of headliner–one that can be made at home with selective spices and a unique blend of flavors.
+Forget buying them at the grocery store.
+With so many easy recipes and tricks, homemade pickles are the way to go.

-Chef Kevin Johnson of The Grocery in Charleston, South Carolina shared with us a few tips for pickling at home.
-He first suggests you let cucumbers sit in a bowl with plenty of ice and water to draw out their water and make them crunchier and crispier much longer.
-He also suggests you turn the jars over after their final sealing to create a stronger vacuum leading to a fresher taste.
-For the rest of his tips and a whole host of pickling recipes, see the September issue, available now.
+We asked chef Kevin Johnson of the Grocery in Charleston, South Carolina, to share a few tips for pickling at home.
+He suggests you let the cucumbers sit in a bowl with plenty of ice and water–this draws out their water and makes them crunchier.
+He also suggests you turn the jars over after their final sealing to create a stronger vacuum, which leads to a fresher taste.

-from Kevin Johnson of The Grocery, Charleston, SC
+From Kevin Johnson of the Grocery, Charleston, South Carolina